 - Serves as direct support for Institutional Scholarships, manages Athletic awards, and a SAP appeal committee member. - Posts athletic awards.
 Coordinates Athletic awards to ensure compliance with current NCAA regulations and appropriate government legislation.
-Works in coordination with athletic liaison to complete pre- and post-year reporting - Assigns C&S coverage for reception area as need arises, line triage - Performs other duties as assigned by Director or Assistant Director of Scholarships and Institutional Aid
+Works in coordination with athletic liaison to complete pre- and post-year reporting - Performs other duties as assigned by Director or Assistant Director of Scholarships and Institutional Aid